warehouse-pg/warehouse-pg-grafana-dashboards/README.md

 # Grafana Dashboards for WarehousePG

 > [!CAUTION]
-> This software is for preview use only.
-Should not be used in production.
+> This feature is in Technical Preview and not yet recommended for production deployments.
+We recommend that you try this feature in test or development environments.

 ## Observability for WarehousePG